Share your Open Learning Story with us

 Please be aware that should your course have a final exam, you are responsible for the fee to the online proctoring service, ProctorU, or to the in-person approved Testing Centre.
 Please contact exams@tru.ca with any questions about this.

-To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course and 50% or higher or higher on the final mandatory exam.
+To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course and 50% or higher or higher on the mandatory final exam.

 Assignment 1: Modules 1 to 3 12%